mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/index.md

 > **Note:** This API is available for use in:
 >
-> - Manifest V2 in Safari and Firefox 102+.
+> - Manifest V2 in Safari 15.3 and Firefox 102+.
-> - Manifest V3 or higher when supported.
+> - Manifest V3 or higher, when supported.
 For example, it's available in Firefox 109+.

 This API requires the `"scripting"` [permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) and [host permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions) for the target in the tab into which JavaScript or CSS is injected.